 This complex system multiplies types of threat, as we shall see.

-The growing complexity of network management, summarized by this map of the water cycle, clearly shows that the protection of this strategic resource is in iteself a very complex matter.
+The growing complexity of network management, summarized by this map of the water cycle, clearly shows that the this protection of strategic resource is in iteself a very complex matter.
 In fact, this system has many vulnerabilities, which are vastly spread across the territory.